neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

         The NetCon source defines the spike generation location.
         Note that it is an error if the gid does not exist on this machine.
-The normal idiom is to use a NetCon returned by a call to the cell's connect2target(nil, netcon) method or else, if the cell is an unwrapped artificial cell, use a \ ``netcon = new NetCon(cell, nil)`` statement to get a temporary netcon which can be destroyed after its use in the pc.cell call.
-The weight and delay of this temporary netcon are not relevant; they come into the picture with :meth:`ParallelContext.gid_connect` .
+The normal idiom is to use a NetCon returned by a call to the cell's connect2target(None, netcon) method or else, if the cell is an unwrapped artificial cell, use a \ ``netcon = h.NetCon(cell, None)`` statement to get a temporary :class:`NetCon` which can be destroyed after its use in the pc.cell call.
+The weight and delay of this temporary NetCon are not relevant; they come into the picture with :meth:`ParallelContext.gid_connect` .